Primal Rage: Release

-Primal Rage was released for arcades by Time Warner Interactive during August 1994.
-The game was released in two variants: a standard 25″ cabinet and a deluxe 33″ cabinet.
+Primal Rage was released for arcades by Time Warner Interactive in August 1994, with two arcade cabinet variants: a standard 25" cabinet and a deluxe 33" cabinet.
 Commercial ports of the title include: 3DO Interactive Multiplayer, 32X, Amiga, Atari Jaguar CD, Game Boy, Game Gear, MS-DOS, PlayStation, Sega Genesis, Sega Saturn and Super Nintendo Entertainment System.
 To promote the home versions, Time Warner Interactive hosted a "National Primal Rage Video Game Tournament" at Six Flags Over Texas in October 1995.
 A Mac OS port was also planned to be published on November 14, 1995 and advertised in Macworld's January 1996 issue.
 However, development on the conversion was cancelled in April of the same year.
-The original arcade version was included as part of Midway Arcade Treasures 2 for GameCube, PlayStation 2 and Xbox in 2004 featuring a mixture of Atari, Midway and Williams titles.
-The arcade version was included as part of Midway Arcade Treasures Deluxe Edition for the PC in 2006.

-Primal Rage was ported to the Game Boy by Probe Software and released in both North America and Europe on August 25, 1995.
-This port excluded Vertigo from the roster and features a reduced moveset for every character and downgraded visuals.
-The Game Gear port is similar to the Game Boy release but with color graphics, much of the blood and gore retained and the "urination" fatality intact.
-The Genesis port was based on version 1.7; thus, special moves and fatalities introduced in revision 2.3 are not present.
+Primal Rage was ported to the Game Boy by Probe Software and released in North America and Europe on August 25, 1995.
+This port excludes Vertigo from the roster and features a reduced moveset for every character and downgraded visuals.
+The Game Gear port is similar to the Game Boy release but with color graphics, much of the blood and gore retained, and the "urination" fatality intact.
 This port has smaller sprites, less vibrant colors, and a cheat code that replaces Diablo's followers with Fergus McGovern, former CEO and founder of Probe Software.
-Prior to launch, a limited version was available for Sega Channel subscribers while a different version was released through the service on August 26, 1995, with twenty-four percent of subscribers taking part in the event to receive an 800 number and win prizes.
-The SNES port, developed by Bitmasters and released in both North America and Europe on August 25, 1995, has more detailed visuals compared to the Genesis release; however, Chaos' golden shower fatality was censored.
+Prior to launch, a limited version was available for Sega Channel subscribers and a different version was released through the service on August 26, 1995, with twenty-four percent of subscribers taking part in the event to receive an 800 number and win prizes.
+The SNES port, developed by Bitmasters and released in both North America and Europe on August 25, 1995, has more detailed visuals compared to the Genesis release; however, Chaos's golden shower fatality was censored.
 The MS-DOS port, developed by Teeny Weeny Games, features a special setup for keyboard setups and runs at a low resolution.